nekonistyle/myBackend/README.md

 Backend : Haskell with "persistent" and "servant".

-Frontend : Elm with "servent-elm" on Haskell.
+Frontend : Elm with JSONencoder/decoder made from "servent-elm" on Haskell.